-The 12-volt outlet on your Freedom 271 provides an easily accessible power supply for accessories such as cell phones and spotlights.
-This outlet is located at the helm station next to the stereo remote
+Your boat is equipped with a 12-volt outlet located on the starboard side of the helm station, below the throttles.
+This outlet provides an easily accessible power supply for accessories such as cell phones and spotlights.

-These outlets cannot be used with a cigarette lighter.
+This outlet cannot be used with a cigarette lighter.